-"Hello! is the Editor in ?"
+"Hello! is the Editor in?"
 "Yes, walk in, Mr. Muggins-take a seat, sir."
 "I just called to see about taking a paper, Squire.
-What are they going at now?" " Four dollars a year, sir."
-"Four dollars! why, I never heard of such extortion."
+What are they going at " Four dollars a year, sir." " Four dollars! why, I never heard of such extortion."
 "Well, Mr. Muggins, I understand you have some wheat-what do you ask for it?"
-"Three dollars a bushel, sir.
-"I also want some bacen.
-What is the price ?"
-"Twenty-eight cents per pound, sir."
-"I wish, likewise, to get some corn and fodder-what are the prices of those articles ? " Corn is a dollar and a half per bushel. and fodder a dollar and a half per hundred But hold on; let us settle that newspaper affair.
+"Three dollars a bushel, "I also want some bacen.
+What is the "Twenty-eight cents per pound, sir."
+"I w sh, likewise, to get some corn and fodder-what are the prices of those articles ?" " Corn is a dollar and a half per bushel. and fodder a dollar at I a half per hundred.
+But hold on; let us settle that newspaper affair.
 Can't you let me have it for less than four dollars?
-I do not see any good reason for asking more than you did for merly-which was two dollars, I believe."
-(Editor, somewhat excited) "The thunder you don't!
-I formerly bought wheat at a dollar a bushel-you now ask three bought bacon at 121-now you ask 28 I bought corn at from 50 to 75-you now ask a dollar and a half!
-I bought fodder at 50 cents per cwt.-you now ask a dol lar and a half!
+I do not see any good reason for asking more than you did for merly-which was two dollars, I believe.
+(Editor, somewhat excited) " The thunder you don't!
+I formerly bought wheat at a dollar a bushel-you now ask three I bought bacon at 121⁄2-now you ask 28 I bought corn at from 50 to 75-you now ask a dollar and a half!
+I bought fodder at 50 cents per cwt .-- you now ask a dol lar and a half!
 And so on to the end of the chapter.
 Let us look at the practical working of the thing.
 I offer you my pa per at two dollars-the old price-if you will pay in produce at old prices.
-This you decline to do, because it would take two bushels of wheat, which you estimate at six dollars -- It would take four bushels of corn, which at the prosent price, would amount to six dollars.
-It would take four hundred pounds of fodder for which, you now ask six dollars.' " Hold on, Squire-don't go any farther.
+This you decline to do, because it would take two bushels of wheat, which you estimate at six dollars .-- It would take four bushels of corn, which at the present price, would amount to six dollars.
+It would take four hundred pounds of fodder for which, you now ask six dollars." " Hold on, Squire-don't go any farther.
 Here are four dollars; put down my name.
 I find editors are not, after all, so unreas onable as some of the rest of us" Athens (Ga.)
 Watchman.

-----It is stated that Secretary Seward called on Mr. Thad Stevens, a few evenings since, at his rooms, and had a long private interview with him.
-The statement causes a good deal of comment in Washington, and much speculation is rife to know what me what an example for our young mer-cantile community!" replied the person not been on friendly relations with each addressed; "what a pity that one time other for several years.
-It is rumored occurred.
-How was it?"
-"Why," re-that Seward is repentant, like Raymond, would say it was no libel to call you so."
-"Oh, tare and cuns!
-Oh, holy Biddy! that an honest woman like me should be the call you so."
-"Oh, tare and cuns!
-Oh, holy Biddy! that an honest woman like me should be all my life saw a man so astonished as that Seward was sent by President Johnson to make overtures of compromise.
-Mexican News.
+It is stated that Secretary Seward called on Mr. Thad Stevens, a few evenings since, at his rooms, and had a long private interview with him.
+The statement causes a good deal of comment in Washington, and much speculation is rife to know what me what an example for our young mer-cantile community!" replied the person on friendly relations with each other for several years.
+It is rumored that Seward is repentant, like Raymond, Mexican News.